 You're getting ready to graduate college, and the pressure is on to write that last great paper: your résumé.
-But what if you're not sure you're ready to settle down, buy a suit, get a mortgage, and work 9 to 5 until you retire?
+But what if you're not sure you're ready to settle down, buy a suit, get a mortgage, and work nine-to-five until you retire?
 The first 20 or so years of your life have been planned for you, so now is your chance to sit back and ask yourself: is this really what I want?

 If your answer isn't exactly what your parents wanted, you may start to wonder, do I really have a choice?
 Luckily, there may be more options.

-You've heard of the "gap year" before: a year spent travelling, finding yourself, taking amazing selfies, seeing the world—an education in its own right.
+You've heard of the "gap year" before: a year spent traveling, finding yourself, taking amazing selfies, seeing the world—an education in its own right.
 Gap years are most popular between high school and college, so as a soon-to-be college grad, you've missed your window, right?
 Wrong.

 If you're not ready for the "real world" just yet and you want to stretch your proverbial wings a little before you find your white picket fence, now is the time to do it.
 You're likely not married, with no kids and no mortgage, and, ideally, you’ll have your parents' house or help to fall back on if you need it.
-It isn't for everyone, but if you're graduating and want to try something new, think about taking an updated gap year: your transition between nearly two decades of education and the world of 9 to 5.
+It isn't for everyone, but if you're graduating and want to try something new, think about taking an updated gap year: your transition between nearly two decades of education and the world of nine-to-five.

 If you're lucky enough to have the flexibility to travel after graduation, do it.
 Take some time off before you start your "real job" and go someplace new.
 Even if it's not a grand Eurotrip, broadening your horizons to new experiences, places, and people is a valuable résumé builder.
-There are lots of organized trips for 18-to-30-somethings, ranging from a few days to a few weeks, and they cover experiences all over the world.
+There are lots of organized trips for 18–30-somethings, ranging from a few days to a few weeks, and they cover experiences all over the world.

 Some young travelers pick up jobs along the way, or if you're in a field where you can work remotely, who says you can't bring a new job on the road?
 There are lots of ways to work and travel simultaneously—but more on that later.